JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```

 ## Testing waters
-As the arguments of the `polynomial` functions are untyped, i.e. they do not specify the allowed types like for example `polynomial(a, x::Number)` does, the following exercise explores how wide range of arguments the function accepts.
+As the arguments of the `polynomial` functions are untyped, i.e. they do not specify the allowed types like for example `polynomial(a, x::Number)` does, the following exercise explores which arguments the function accepts, while giving expected result.

 ```@raw html
 <div class="admonition is-category-exercise">
 <header class="admonition-header">Exercise</header>
 <div class="admonition-body">
 ```
 Choose one of the variables `af` to `ac` representing polynomial coefficients and try to evaluate it with the `polynomial` function at point `x=3` as before.
 Lookup the type of coefficient collection variable itself with `typeof` and the items in the collection with `eltype`.
-In this case you can consult your solution with the expandable solution bellow to find out more.
+In this case we allow you to consult your solution with the expandable solution bellow to find out more information about a particular example.

 ```@example lab01_base
 af = [-19.0, 7.0, -4.0, 6.0]